Safe Waste Gas Abatement in High-Tech Industries

 According to the wafer’s impurities, diverse cleaning processes are used, utilizing either acidic or alkaline chemicals or solvents like acetone, ethanol and isopropyl alcohol.
 After each cleaning step, the disks are rinsed in ultrapure water.
 Subsequently, the wafers are dried residue-free.

 The cleaning agents used in the process create an exhaust that contains residue, either in gaseous form or as droplets.
-With the gas scrubber SALIX, DAS Environmental Experts provides a reliable system that vacuums and purifies these contaminated exhausts.
+With the gas scrubber SALIX, DAS Environmental Expert provides a reliable system that vacuums and purifies these contaminated exhausts.

 Carbonaceous compounds that easily evaporate are called Volatile Organic Compounds (VOC), with some compounds that evaporate to a gaseous state at room temperature.
 Both the semiconductor and solar industries use such substances as auxiliary materials.
 VOC often have an unpleasant odor and can be toxic and harmful to the environment.

 VOC emissions can also cause substantial damage to the manufacturing plant.
 When VOC condensate in exhaust systems, the condensate can escape through leaks and pose a health risk to employees, or flow back into the manufacturing systems and cause fires.
-DAS Environmental Experts designed the system JUNIPER to avoid such risks, and safely remove these hydrocarbons from the exhausts of manufacturing plants.
+DAS Environmental Expert designed the system JUNIPER to avoid such risks, and safely remove these hydrocarbons from the exhausts of manufacturing plants.

 Many waste gas abatement processes require the extraction of dusts.
 Dusts from waste gases are very fine solid particles that, stirred up, can remain suspended in the air over extended periods of time.
 Particles with a diameter of more than ten micrometers are considered coarse dust and are caught by the nasal hairs or mucous membranes of the nasopharyngeal cavity.
 Dusts of particles smaller than ten micrometers (PM10) are called particulate matter, and if inhaled, can reach deeply into the lungs by way of the trachea and bronchial tubes.